How to Ace Video Interviews - Complete Guide for Virtual Job Interviews

 The Honest Bottom Line

-Get your internet sorted -- that is the single highest-leverage thing.
+Get your internet sorted -- that is the single highest-use thing.
 After that, basic lighting and camera position.
 After that, it is mostly about your actual answers and your ability to have a real conversation through a screen.
 The setup stuff removes friction.
 It does not create competence.
 I have seen people with terrible setups give great interviews, and people with ring lights and acoustic panels give boring, rehearsed ones.
 Do not let the production quality obsession distract you from actually preparing for the questions.

 Rajesh Kumar